 How to close apps on Android

-Occasionally, you may come across an app that won’t load properly or keeps glitching no matter how many times you close and open it.
+You may encounter an app that won’t load properly or keeps glitching no matter how you close and open it.
 When this happens, you need to force close the app.
-As mentioned earlier, force closing an app can sometimes mess with the integrity or function of an app.
-If that happens, you may need to uninstall and reinstall it.
+Force closing an app can sometimes mess with the integrity or function of an app, and you may need to uninstall and reinstall it.
 Force closing an app is mainly used for troubleshooting.

-On the OnePlus 7T Pro, you can tap and hold the app that you want to force close.
+On some phones, you can tap and hold the app that you want to force close.
 After a long press, a menu with two options will pop up.
-Tap on App info.
-This will take you directly to that app’s “page,” so to speak, in your App Manager.
-Tap on the Force stop button.
+Tap App info.
+This will take you directly to that app page in your App Manager.
+Tap the Force stop button.

-Not all phones will have this nifty feature that allows you to force close an app directly from your home screen.
+Not all phones will have this feature.
 If you can’t access the app’s information by tapping and holding the app, you’ll need to go through your phone’s settings and find the App Manager.
 The settings menu section names may be a little different.
 Go to Settings–>Apps and notifications–>See all apps and find the app you want to close.
 Then tap Force stop.

 Is closing an app the same as uninstalling it?